ed-gar-k/Phase-3-project-DSC/README.md

 This shows that more females are vaccinates compared to men

 ### Machine Learning models applied
-XGB Boost - This model performed exceptionally well compared to the rest with an accuracy of 86% Gradient Boosted and AdaBoost:
+1.XGB Boost - This model performed exceptionally well compared to the rest with an accuracy of 86%

-KNN.
+2.Gradient Boosted and AdaBoost:

+3.KNN.

-Decision Tree:
+4.Decision Tree:

-Conclusions
+### Conclusions
 it is evident that a significant portion of the population remains unvaccinated, indicating potential gaps in vaccination campaigns or barriers to accessing vaccines.
 The higher vaccination rate among females suggests that they may be more receptive to vaccination messages or have better access to healthcare services.
 Factors such as language barriers, cultural beliefs, and mistrust of healthcare systems may contribute to lower vaccination rates among certain racial or ethnic groups. addressing vaccination disparities requires a multifaceted approach that addresses social, cultural, and knowledge-related barriers to vaccine access and acceptance.
 By targeting specific demographic groups, tailoring communication strategies, and promoting health literacy, public health authorities can improve vaccine coverage